canjs/can-component/docs/component.md

   }
 ```

-This might look preferable but the pattern should be avoided.
+This might look preferable but this pattern should be avoided.
 A more complex example would have side-effects changing a property (like `nameChanged` is in the `name` setter) coming from several different getters, setters, and methods all updating a common property.
 This makes debugging and testing each property more difficult.

 There are additional ways to achieve the behavior, the most common are listed here in order of least preferable to most preferable: